yukilite/tp/docs/UserGuide.md

 #### 4.1.4 Edit an existing Patient

 The program allows you to make changes to an existing Patient record by its index in the list.
-The command contains:
-1. the `editp` keyword
-2. `\index` followed by the index number of the Patient record in the list
-3. `\name` followed by the name of the patient
-4. `\age` followed by the age of the patient
-4. `\address` followed by the address of the patient
-4. `\phone` the contact number of the patient
-Note that users do not need to include any single field that needs to be modified in the command.
-Illustration will be later shown in the command's format and usage.

 Format: `editp \index [patientNumber] \name [name] \age [age] \address [address] \phone [phone]`

+* `editp` keyword
+* `\index` followed by the index number of the Patient record in the list
+* `\name` followed by the name of the patient
+* `\age` followed by the age of the patient
+* `\address` followed by the address of the patient
+* `\phone` the contact number of the patient
+>
+>**Notice:**
+>Note that users do not need to include any single field that needs to be modified in the command.
+>Illustration will be later shown in the command's format and usage.
+>
+>

 #### Example of usage:
 `editp \index 1  \name Justin \age 23 \address Clementi \phone 83487846`